 - Firmness: Options from medium to firm, depending on chosen comfort layers

-- Responsiveness: High; coil system delivers classic bounce and fast reset
+- Responsiveness: Classic bounce and quick reset

-- Trial Period: Included under 365-day comfort guarantee, with exchange possibilities
+- Trial Period: Included under 365-Day Comfort Guarantee, with exchange possibilities

 Review Score